 - 1. Do one of the following: - Create a bootable media (p.
-63) with Agent.
+58) with Acronis Snap Deploy 4 Agent.

-- Connect the management console to Acronis PXE server and upload Agent (p.
-72). - 2.
-Start Management Console. - 3.
+- Connect the management console to Acronis PXE server and upload Acronis Snap Deploy 4 Agent (p.
+65). - 2.
+Start Acronis Snap Deploy 4 Management Console. - 3.
 In the welcome screen, click Deploy image.
-If prompted, specify the machine where OS Deploy server is installed.
+If prompted, specify the machine where Acronis Snap Deploy 4 OS Deploy server is installed. - 4.
+In Deploy the image to, select Any machines ready for deployment. - 5.
+Select the condition that triggers the deployment: - Specify the number of machines that you need to deploy; for example, 70 machines. - Choose whether you want the deployment to start anyway after a time-out. - If you do not specify a time-out (clear the Deploy anyway after check box), the deployment server will wait until any 70 machines boot into Acronis Snap Deploy 4 Agent and connect to the deployment server.

-- 4. In Deploy to, select Any machines ready for deployment. - 5.
-Select the condition that triggers the deployment: - Specify the number of machines that you need to deploy; for example, 70 machines. - Choose whether you want the deployment to start anyway after a time-out.
-If you do not specify a time-out (clear the Deploy anyway after check box), the deployment server will wait until any 70 machines boot into Agent and connect to the deployment server.
 If you specify a time-out, the deployment will start either when any 70 machines connect, or when the time runs out and at least one machine is connected.
 If no machine is connected, the task will stop.